wavingtide/programming-knowledge-hub/web-framework/fastapi/fastapi.md

 ```

 ### Nested Pydantic Models
-You can typehint the attribute of `Pydantic` model with another `Pydantic` model object.
+We can typehint the attribute of `Pydantic` model with another `Pydantic` model object.

 ``` python
 class Image(BaseModel):